PennockTech/smtpdane/README.md

 # Regular lookup of SMTP Submission for a domain:
 smtpdane -submission example.org

-# Connect to port 26 for a server:
+# Connect to port 26 for a server, IPv4-only:
-smtpdane -port 26 mx1.example.org
+smtpdane -4 -port 26 mx1.example.org

 # Check TLS-on-connect for a server:
 smtpdane -port 465 -tls-on-connect smtp.example.org